Jurickson Profar: International career

-After Team Netherlands advanced to the semi-finals for the 2013 World Baseball Classic, manager Hensley Meulens made a public plea to have Profar on the Dutch roster since Profar was born in Curacao.
+After the Netherlands advanced to the semi-finals for the 2013 World Baseball Classic, manager Hensley Meulens made a public plea to have Profar on the Dutch roster, as he was born in the Dutch Caribbean island of Curaçao.
 The Rangers gave permission for Profar to be on the roster shortly after.
-Profar played during the 2017 World Baseball Classic as an infielder for the national team.
+Profar again represented Netherlands at the WBC in 2017 and 2023.

 Personal life

-Profar has two brothers.
-Juremi was signed by the Rangers in 2012 and currently plays for the Bravos de León in the Mexican League.
-Both of them, as well as the youngest brother Jurdrick, have represented Curacao in the Little League World Series.
+Profar has two younger brothers.
+Juremi signed with the Texas Rangers in 2012 and currently plays for the Karachi Monarchs in Baseball United.
+Their younger brother Jurdrick signed with the Chicago White Sox in January 2024.
+All three brothers have represented Curaçao in the Little League World Series.

+Profar's son was born in 2017.

+In 2025, indie-folk artist Cousin Wolf released a song entitled “Jurickson Profar" as part of an album called "Nine Innings."